Topics Map > OS and Desktop Applications > Operating Systems > Windows

 - If you have multiple hard drives within the computer and don't wish to erase all of them, then you should physically remove the hard drives which you want to save to reduce the risk of accidentally erasing those drives

 Downloading and preparing DBAN

 Once you have prepared your computer by backing up important files and disconnecting any external hard drives or flash drives, you must download DBAN and burn it to a CD or DVD:

 - Go to http://www.dban.org/download

-- Insert a blank CD or DVD into the drive of your CD/DVD burner.
+- Insert a USB device, blank CD, or DVD into the drive of your CD/DVD burner.

-- Once the download is complete, you will need to burn the file you downloaded to a CD or DVD using whatever ISO recording software you have installed.
+- You will need to burn the file you downloaded to a USB, CD, or DVD using whatever ISO recording software you have installed.
 Please note that standard CD/DVD burning software will not be adequate to burn an .iso file to a CD.
 Here's how to burn an ISO Image File to a DVD and how to burn an ISO File to a USB Drive.

-- Insert the DBAN CD/DVD that you created in the previous section into the CD/DVD drive of the computer you want to erase
+- Insert the DBAN USB/CD/DVD that you created in the previous section into the USB/CD/DVD drive of the computer you want to erase.

 - Turn on your computer and let DBAN boot.
 If the computer does not automatically boot from the disk, you may need to change the boot sequence in your BIOS.
 This varies by computer, so you may need to refer to the manual for the computer in question.